 The NPES shall submit statistical data concerning the situation on the labour market necessary for statistical and research studies to the Ministry of Labour, Health and Social Affairs.

 The content and procedure for submission of the data specified in paragraph 3 of this article shall be established by a regulation of the Ministry of Labour, Health and Social Affairs.

+The public employment services shall ensure that their processing of data complies with the applicable regulations governing data protection.

 Information, counselling, profiling and career guidance